polka-molka/SportsEventCalendar/README.md

 As for the frontend I know React the best, so that was a quick choice.

+P.S.
+I also just realized that I did not fully account for sports with multiple teams or different ranking systems.
+That is definitely a limitation of the current version ;-;

 ## Stack

 - Backend: FastAPI, SQLAlchemy, SQLite